What happens next depends on whether or not your partner responds to your application.

 In general, if you're applying for only a divorce, the process takes about 4 to 6 months.
 If you're applying for a divorce and other claims, it's hard to say how long it takes to get your order.

 Partner doesn't respond

 If your partner doesn't respond within 30 days, you have to file with the court:

-- Form 36: Affidavit for Divorce, where you include information about you and your partner, your children, and any arrangements made after separating about custody, access, child support, spousal support, and dividing property.
+- Form 36: Affidavit for Divorce, where you include information about you and your partner, your children, and any arrangements made after separating about decision-making responsibility, parenting time, child support, spousal support, and dividing property.
 This form must be sworn or affirmed.
 This means you promise that the information in the document is true.
 You can be charged for committing a crime if you do not tell the truth when you swear or affirm your form.